fuchinoko/SillyTavern/.github/readme.md

 ## my changes
-fix render formulas and hotkey alt+a to create new chat
+- fix render formulas
+- hotkey alt+a to create new chat
+- hotkey alt+s to select from old chats

 <a name="readme-top"></a>